Neirth/WebComputer/README.md

 Unix JavaScript Emulator
 ===========

-The emulator Unix PC (Compatible for kernel Linux, XNU, FreeNOS, TNU, FreeBSD) Charge at the kernel: Linux
+The emulator Unix PC (Compatible for Linux Kernel) Charge at the kernel: Linux